LightForm-group/lightform_data_explorer/readme.md

 ## Development

-If you want to modify the app or page templates it may be useful to run Flask with the "FLASK_ENV=development" argument as this makes the Flask server give much more helpful error messages and it only runs a bit slower.
+If you want to modify the app or page templates it may be useful to run Flask with the "FLASK_ENV=development" argument as this makes the Flask server give much more helpful error messages, and it only runs a bit slower.